-maude_CCASFLAGS maude_CFLAGS maude_CPPFLAGS maude_CXXFLAGS maude_GCJFLAGS maude_GCJFLAGS maude_DBJCFLAGS maude_RFLAGS maude_UPCFLAGS maude_YFLAGS
+maude_CCASFLAGS

+maude_CFLAGS

+maude_CPPFLAGS

+maude_CXXFLAGS

+maude_FFLAGS

+maude_GCJFLAGS

+maude_LFLAGS

+maude_DBJCFLAGS

+maude_RFLAGS

+maude_VPCFLAGS

+maude_YFLAGS

 Automake allows you to set compilation flags on a per-program (or per-library) basis.
 A single source file can be included in several programs, and it will potentially be compiled with different flags for each program.
 This works for any language directly supported by Automake.
 These per-target compilation flags are 'CCASFLAGS', 'CFLAGS', 'CPPFLAGS', 'CXXFLAGS', 'FFLAGS', 'GCJFLAGS', 'LFLAGS', 'OBJCFLAGS', 'RFLAGS', 'UPCFLAGS', and 'YFLAGS'.